 Learn more: Deep Space Sparkle

 Painted rocks are all the rage these days, but we love the way the students at Sharon Elementary are displaying their work.
-This river of painted rocks is everything that makes collaborative art so effective: individual creativity that works as part of a harmonious whole.
+This river of painted rocks is everything that makes collaborative art so effective since it incorporates individual creativity into a harmonious whole.

 Learn more: Scary Mommy

-A chain of connected hearts truly shows how united your students are!
+What better way to show how united your students are than with a chain of connected hearts!
 Each kid decorates a paper strip and then they’re attached together to form big, bold hearts.

 Learn more: Art With Mrs. Nguyen

 Find an old puzzle at the thrift store—look for the kind meant for young kids, with 25 or 30 large pieces.
 Have each child customize a piece, then assemble them into one striking collaborative art piece.

 Learn more: Melissa Shepherd—Pinterest